lcrespom/nash/README.md

 ## Installation
-Being still under development, the way to install it is to just clone the repo, then type `npm install`.
+Being still under development, the way to install `nash` is to just clone the repo, then type `npm install`.
 To open a shell, type `npm start`.
 ```
 git clone https://github.com/lcrespom/nash.git
 npm install